 Reach out to people you know

-She also sent emails to people in her network asking them to refer her company.
+She also sent emails to people in her network asking them to recommend her company to others.
 Referrals can have a ripple effect, extending well beyond the people you know personally.
-Angela explained that sometimes it’s not about who you know, it’s about who they know.
+Angela explained that sometimes it’s not about who you know; it’s about who they know.

 Start promoting your business

 “In business, you advertise before you open your door,” Angela explained.
 “You need to be out there!”